 Some of the shopping destinations popular with residents and visitors alike include Historic Old Colorado City, Manitou Springs, and Downtown Colorado Springs.
 The Powers Corridor has in recent years exploded with dining and shopping opportunities.

-The Airplane Restaurant celebrates the city’s intimate, longstanding relationship with aviation, utilizing as its centerpiece a Boeing KC-97 tanker aircraft.
+The Airplane Restaurant celebrates the city’s intimate, long-standing relationship with aviation, utilizing as its centerpiece a Boeing KC-97 tanker aircraft.
 Ironically the KC-97’s main duty in the friendly skies was to refuel other aircraft.
 Now in retirement, the plane is still used to refuel, providing authentic ambiance to more than 42 hungry humans.
-Other locally-owned eateries include Jose Muldoon’s, Schnitzel Fritz, Dion’s, and the Old German Bakery.
+Other locally-owned eateries include Jose Muldoon’s, Schnitzel Fritz, Dion’s, and Fuzzy’s Tacos and more.

-The Powers Corridor is home to a plethora of lively restaurants popular throughout the country, including Tucano’s Brazilian Grill, Texas Roadhouse, Panera Bread, Olive Garden, and Rock Bottom Brewery.
+The Powers Corridor is home to a plethora of lively restaurants popular throughout the country, including Tucano’s Brazilian Grill, Texas Roadhouse, Panera Bread and Rock Bottom Brewery.

-Similarly, the area boasts of many convenient shops like Kohl’s, Lowe’s, Vitamin Cottage, JC Penney, World Market, Mac Superstore, Target, Hobby Lobby, TJMaxx/Home Goods, and many more.
+Similarly, the area boasts of many convenient shops like Kohl’s, Lowe’s, Sprouts, JC Penney, World Market, Target, Hobby Lobby, TJMaxx/Home Goods, and many more.

 The City of Colorado Springs manages and maintains approximately 9,000 acres of parkland and recreational sports complexes.
 There are 136 neighborhood parks, eight community parks, seven regional parks, and five sports complexes within the city’s borders.

-Among the city’s myriad gifts from Mother Nature is the world famous Garden of the Gods.
-Designated as a National Historic Landmark in 1971, this vast expanse of awe- inspiring sandstone rock formations–some of which tower 300 feet over the landscape– are set against the rugged, snow-capped backdrop of Pikes Peak.
+Among the city’s myriad of gifts from Mother Nature is the world famous Garden of the Gods.
+Designated as a National Historic Landmark in 1971, this vast expanse of awe-inspiring sandstone rock formations–some of which tower 300 feet over the landscape– are set against the rugged, snow-capped backdrop of Pikes Peak.